Business Lessons from the 2015 Women’s World Cup

 Soccer is in my blood.

-My father grew up in Brazil, so I was raised on stories of Pelé and spent over half my life playing the beautiful game.
+My father grew up in Brazil, so I was raised on stories of Pelé and spent more than half my life playing the beautiful game.
 And like many American soccer aficionados, everything culminated this past July 5, when the U.S. women’s team won their third World Cup championship in a landmark 5-2 sweep against Japan.

 And what a game!
 An incredible goal only three minutes in by Carli Lloyd.
 And then, only three minutes later—another goal by Lloyd!
 By the 16th minute, we were winning 4-0.
 And it was quickly clear who the winners would be.